JohnMagayano/JohnMagayano/README.md

 ## About Me

-I am John Rafael Magayano, a passionate individual with a flair for coding and expertise in database management.
-I thrive on tackling complex problems and crafting elegant solutions.
-My journey in the tech world began when I enrolled in the BS Information Technology program.
+Hi!
+I’m John Rafael Magayano, a passionate developer who loves turning ideas into interactive and meaningful digital experiences.
+My journey in tech started when I pursued my BS Information Technology degree, where I discovered my enthusiasm for coding, design, and problem-solving.

+Currently, I’m working as a Front-End Developer (UI/UX) intern, focusing on creating visually engaging, user-friendly interfaces.
+I enjoy blending creativity and functionality — making designs not only look good but feel intuitive and seamless for users.

+When I’m not coding or designing, I like exploring new tools, learning emerging technologies, and finding better ways to improve user experiences.

 ## Education